amartner/amartner.github.io/index.md

 ## Work in Progress
 1. Welfare Effects of Buyer and Seller Power <br>
 with  <a href="https://www.mertdemirer.com/ "> M. Demirer</a>     and    <a href="https://michaelrubens.github.io/"> M. Rubens</a>
-2. Price Discrimination in Supply Chains Welfare Effects.
+2. Welfare Effects of Price Discrimination in Supply Chains.
 Job Market Paper <be>

 ## Teaching
 - **Instructor**<br>